 - A. Pre-Motion Conferences.
 Pre-motion conferences are not required, except for motions concerning discovery, which are governed by Section 3 above. - B. Memoranda of Law.
 As a general matter, citations to cases should be in the body, rather than footnotes, of memoranda of law.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
+Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 8,750 words, and reply memoranda are limited to 3,500 words.
+See also Local Civil Rule 7.1 of the Local Rules of the United States District Courts for the Southern and Eastern Districts of New York ("Local Rules").
 Requests for additional pages will not be granted absent demonstration of good cause.
-Memoranda of 10 pages or more shall contain a table of contents and a table of authorities and shall conform to Local Civil Rule 11.1.
 All memoranda shall be text-searchable, if possible.
-Sur-reply memoranda will not be accepted without prior permission of the Court. - C. Unpublished Cases.
+Surreply memoranda will not be accepted without prior permission of the Court. - C. Unpublished Cases.
 Westlaw citations shall be provided, if available, to cases not available in an official reporter.
 Copies of any unpublished cases that are not available on Westlaw should be attached as an exhibit to an otherwise properly-filed document.
 In pro se cases, parties represented by counsel shall provide a copy of all unpublished opinions to the pro se litigant. - D. Affidavits and Exhibits.
 Parties are limited to a total of five affidavits each in support of or in opposition to a motion.
 Affidavits may not exceed ten double-spaced pages.
 Parties may request leave, for good cause, to file additional or over-length affidavits.
 All exhibits shall be clearly labeled, tabbed, and indexed.
 For any hearing or deposition transcript submitted, the parties shall provide the Court with an electronic, text- searchable courtesy copy of the entire proceeding, if such copy is available, unless doing so would be unduly burdensome.

 - E. Motions for Summary Judgment.
-Except in pro se cases, the moving party shall provide all other parties with an electronic copy of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1.
+Except in pro se cases, the moving party shall provide all other parties with an electronic copy of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1 of the Local Rules.
 The opposing party must reproduce each entry in the moving party's Rule 56.1 Statement and set out its response directly beneath it. - F. Letter Motions.
-Letter-motions filed via ECF must comply with the S.D.N.Y.
-Local Rules ("Local Rules") and the ECF Rules & Instructions. - G. Proposed Stipulations and Orders.
+Letter-motions filed via ECF must comply with the Local Rules and the ECF Rules & Instructions. - G. Proposed Stipulations and Orders.
 In accordance with the Local Rules and the ECF Rules & Instructions, parties should file on ECF all proposed stipulations and orders that they wish the Court to sign, except for the following four categories of documents: (1) Consent to Proceed Before U.S. Magistrate Judge; (2) Preliminary Injunction with Temporary Restraining Order; (3) Judgment (Jury Trial); and (4) Clerk's Judgment.
-If parties wish the Court to sign any of those four categories of documents, parties should first e-mail the proposed stipulation or order to the Orders and Judgments Clerk at judgments@nysd.uscourts.gov in accordance with the ECF Rules & Instructions.
+If parties wish the Court to sign any of those four categories of documents, parties should first e-mail the proposed stipulation or order to the Orders and Judgments Clerk at_judgments@nysd.uscourts.gov in accordance with the ECF Rules & Instructions.
 Courtesy copies need not be sent to Chambers for any proposed stipulation or order. - H. Default Judgments.
 A plaintiff seeking a default judgment must proceed by way of an order to show cause pursuant to the procedure set forth in Attachment A. - I. Oral Argument on Motions.
 Parties seeking oral argument on a motion may request oral argument as part of moving papers for the substantive motion at the time their moving or opposing or reply papers are filed and should not move separately for oral argument.
 The Court will determine whether argument will be heard and, if so, will advise counsel of the argument date.